kobalazs/simple-persist-core/README.md

 > **Note:**  If you set up multiple middlewares, encoders will be chained in the defined order, decoders in reverse order.

-You can write your own middleware by implementing the `Middleware` interface from `@simple-persist/core/middleware`.
+You can write your own middleware by implementing the `Middleware` interface.

 ### Storages
 The native `localStorage` and `sessionStorage` (from the global scope) are compatible with SimplePersist by design: